 Lightweight and highly concentrated with active ingredients, serums are formulated to target specific skin care concerns like acne, aging, or discoloration.
 These regimen workhorses are defenders and rejuvenators supporting healthy skin structure, texture, and tone.

 Derm-A-Renew is an excellent place to start.
 Along with its retinoid muscle, it packs the punch of peptides.
 This daily regenerator accelerates cell turnover, stimulates collagen production, improves elasticity, reduces redness, and promotes a youthful glow.

 See our complete collection of serums here.

 6. Sunscreen is mandatory

 If you do nothing else for your skin, protect it from the damaging rays of the sun.
 The earlier, the better.
 The sun is the biggest contributor to visible signs of aging.
 If you’ve avoided a daily sunscreen because you think it will be thick, greasy, or comedogenic, we have good news.
 Vivant’s Day Treatment Lotion SPF 15 offers daily UV protection and moisture in one in a super, lightweight formula that won’t clog pores or leave you shiny.
 Put it on under makeup, alone, or mix it with a little mineral powder to make a light foundation.

 7. Every regimen needs a vitamin C serum

 Antioxidant vitamin C is one of the most important ingredients to start using in your 20s and 30s because it protects against photodamage and supports healthy collagen.
-It’s a skin brightener with firming benefits that are augmented when paired with vitamin E as in Vivant’s Spin Trap Antioxidant Serum.
-No matter your skin type or age, this potent protector is a must-have.
+It’s a skin brightener with firming benefits that are augmented when paired with vitamin E as in Vivant’s Pure C + E. No matter your skin type or age, this potent protector is a must-have.
 Use it daily to defend against pollutants, photodamage, UV age acceleration, and oxidative stress.

 8. You should have an aesthetician